Apple IPhone 12 Pro Price In Pakistan & Specifications

-- The Apple iPhone 12 Pro has an Apple A14 Bionic (5 nm) chipset.
+- The Apple iPhone 12 Pro has a Apple A14 Bionic (5 nm) chipset.

-The Apple iPhone 12 Pro is a top-of-the-line smartphone belonging to the iPhone 12 lineup, and it can now be purchased on the market with exceptional features.
-This smartphone is offered in four amazing color options, namely silver, graphite, gold, and Pacific blue.
+The Apple iPhone 12 Pro, which belongs to the iPhone 12 series, is a top-tier smartphone.
+It runs on the advanced Apple A14 Bionic (5 nm) chipset, known for its powerful performance.
+This premium system-on-a-chip (SoC) also supports 5G connectivity, providing enhanced network capabilities.

-The Apple iPhone 12 Pro has a 6.51-inch Super Retina XDR OLED display with HDR10 support and a FHD+ resolution of 1170 x 2532 pixels, which offers the best multimedia experience.
-The display screen is protected by ceramic shield glass.
+The Apple iPhone 12 Pro has a 6.1-inch Super Retina XDR OLED display that features HDR10 and Dolby Vision support.
+It offers a FHD+ resolution of 1170 x 2532 pixels.
+To ensure durability, the display is protected by ceramic shield glass.

-The smartphone runs on the iOS 16.4.1 operating system, which gives a smooth user experience.
-The device includes 6 GB of the fastest RAM and 128 GB of built-in storage.
-It is a good amount of storage to download and store a large amount of data and useful files.
+The smartphone operates on the latest iOS 16.4.1, ensuring a superb user experience.
+The gadget has 6 GB of RAM and 128 GB of built-in storage.
+This generous storage space allows users to conveniently download and store significant amounts of data, including useful files and documents.

-The Apple iPhone 12 Pro is a great device in terms of cameras.
-The primary camera of the phone is 12 megapixels, which includes dual-pixel PDAF, OIS, dual-LED dual-tone flash, HDR (photo/panorama), and a 4K video recording feature.
-The selfie camera on the phone is 12 megapixels.
+The Apple iPhone 12 Pro has a triple camera setup on the rear of the phone.
+The primary camera of the phone is 12 megapixels with dual-pixel PDAF, OIS, dual-LED dual-tone flash, HDR, and photo/panorama included.
+The selfie camera on the phone is 12 megapixels as well.

-The device includes a 2815 mAh non-removable battery with a capacity of 2815 mAh, providing sufficient battery life on a single charge, and it supports 15 W wireless charging.
+The device comes in four awesome colors, including silver, graphite, gold, and Pacific blue.
+A 2815 mAh, non-removable battery that supports 15 W of wireless charging.

 Apple iPhone 12 Pro price in Pakistan